top of page

 A LEADER IN GOOD GOVERNANCE

-After twelve years on the Council, Rick was selected by Azusa as its City Manager in 1998.
+After serving twelve years on the Pasadena Council, Rick served as Southern California Director of the Local Government Commission.
+In 1998, Rick was selected to be City Manager by the Azusa City Council.
 During his six years at the helm, the financially-strapped city became “the most improved city in the San Gabriel Valley,” according to the San Gabriel Valley Tribune.
 The figures back up that claim – in his final two years as City Manager, Azusa outperformed every other of the 87 cities in Los Angeles County in growth in property valuation.

 He was subsequently recruited to be Deputy Mayor for Budget and Innovation for Los Angeles, closing a $242 million structural budget deficit in his first year.
 He was credited with spearheading the City’s “back to basics” emphasis on restoring city services ravaged by the 2009 recession.